Fire Department Recruitment

 Do you have what it takes?

 Becoming a firefighter for the City of Raleigh is a highly competitive process.
-The Training Division typically receives over one thousand applications for each recruit academy, from men and women of many backgrounds.
+The Training Division typically receives more than 1,000 applications for each recruit academy from men and women of many backgrounds.
 As a result, the Raleigh Fire Department is a true melting pot of people from across North Carolina and the United States.